sp1der-max/sp1der-max.github.io/README.md

 ![image](https://user-images.githubusercontent.com/102668464/161759525-64f19ed8-f0ff-4389-95d6-48f930c543d8.png)

 When the cat is looking at you, avoid staring back at them as this may make them more nervous _(Or do not do this to anyone at all.
 It's Creepy-)_.
 Try slowly blinking your eyes at them instead.
 This shows them that you have enough faith in them to close your eyes in their presence, which is a big deal for a cat.
 Hopefully, they will reciprocate by slowly blinking back, indicating that they trust you as well.
-(A privelage, truly.)
+(A privilege, truly.)